 Such contraventions, known as unauthorized activities, can result in the CER imposing financial penalties called AMPs on companies or individuals when enforcement tools, such as letters, orders or voluntary commitments are not working to prevent unauthorized activity.

-Unauthorized activities such as not contacting your local one-call center to have facilities located, or crossing the pipeline with vehicles or mobile equipment for non-agricultural activities are actions that could be subject to AMPs.
+Unauthorized activities, such as not calling your local one-call centre to have facilities located (or contacting Enbridge directly where a one-call centre does not exist), or crossing the pipeline with vehicles or mobile equipment for non-agricultural activities, are actions that could be subject to AMPs.